manicminer00/global-flight-dispatcher/README.md

 ### **Current Database includes:**
 * MSFS Hand-Crafted Airports - 124 Airports
 * Contrail MSFS 2024 Airports - 338 Airports
-* A selection of Flightsim.to, ORBX and SimMarket Airports - 119 Airports
+* A selection of other Freeware and Payware Airports - 119 Airports

 ---